FeitianSmartcardReader/R502_SDK_Latest/README.md

 Driver
 ==

-	For windows XP, driver is below:
+	For Windows 7/8/8.1/10, driver already integrated into Windows system, except for Windows XP For Windows XP, driver is below:
 	http://download.ftsafe.com/files/iReader/WinXp_ccid_Driver.zip

 	For Linux and Mac platform: